-Targeted Consultations on Building Canada Strong for All – Powered by Canada’s Workers
+Targeted Consultations on Building Canada Strong – Powered by Canada’s Workers

 Current status: Open

-The Government of Canada launched consultations to gather views on a series of potential policy measures and/or legislative amendments to the Canada Labour Code.
-The feedback will inform the Government’s approach to strengthening the federal labour relations, including enhancing collective bargaining processes and bolstering supports for workers.
+The Government of Canada launched a second round of consultations to gather views on a series of potential policy measures and/or legislative amendments to the Canada Labour Code.
+The feedback will inform the Government's approach to strengthening the federal labour relations and labour standards.

 Who is the focus of this consultation